 Dear Neighbors,

 Community Preparedness Month is recognized each September to promote family and community emergency planning throughout the year.
-One of our goals this year is to prepare our community members to protect everyone they love by being prepared c.
+One of our goals this year is to prepare our community members to protect everyone they love by being prepared community.
 When you are prepared, you will be better positioned to help those around you.

 Emergency preparedness takes the whole community including community members, law enforcement, fire, and EMS to respond to and rebuild after an emergency or disaster strikes.
 When we work together for the good of others, our communities are stronger.